“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 The Growth Company

-This Level 4 short course aims to introduce you to the fundamental knowledge and skills essential for teaching in the lifelong learning sector.
-If you are looking to start a career teaching in the higher and professional education sectors, this 12 credit course is an ideal choice.
+This Level 4 short course aims to introduce you to the fundamental knowledge and skills essential for teaching in the further education and skills sector.
+If you're looking to start a career teaching in the higher and professional education sectors, this 12-credit course is an ideal choice.

 Our expert tutors will introduce you to the roles, responsibilities and boundaries of the teacher, and support you as you learn about different approaches to teaching, learning and assessment.
 You'll explore the core elements of lesson planning and preparing resources, the importance of effective record keeping, and the fundamentals of managing group learning and student behaviour.